Agribusiness Umbrella Insurance

 • Have a designated safety officer to make sure rules are being complied with.

-• Have only qualified employees who operate farm equipment and heavy machinery.
+• Have only qualified employees operate farm equipment and heavy machinery.

-• Make sure your farm isn't open to the public.
+• Make sure your farm isn't open to the public without supervision.

 • Keep all equipment and heavy machinery locked and disengaged.